What to do with One Day in Colonial Williamsburg

 I would not miss this experience for anything.

-Enjoy an historical dinner at Christiana Campbell’s
+Enjoy a historical dinner at Christiana Campbell’s

 While in Colonial Williamsburg, you really should make a point to eat in at least one of the historic taverns, and the crowning glory of the Colonial Williamsburg taverns has to be Christiana Campbell’s.

 It’s billed as being one of George Washington’s favorite places to eat, but it’s more than just a meal.
 You get a complete dinner experience.
+Christiana Campbell’s was our favorite dinner in Williamsburg.

 Evening program